sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 concepts of character styles, paragraph styles and note styles (for footnotes, etc.).
-In addition styles may be stacked, thus a run of text in one character style may be embedded in a run of another style, such that anything not specifically defined in the inner style is interpretted as coming from the outer style, which may in turn derive the information from an outer paragraph style.
+In addition styles may be stacked, thus a run of text in one character style may be embedded in a run of another style, such that anything not specifically defined in the inner style is interpreted as coming from the outer style, which may in turn derive the information from an outer paragraph style.

 A USFM text is marked up in terms of styled runs of text witch rules about how